 1918 – Government Diploma in Accountancy

 After five years, a course was launched in Mumbai with the name “ Government Diploma in Accountancy”.
-This course had the same pattern & standard as of present CA course along with a three-year training period.
-Those who successfully qualified this diploma and completed the training of three years were allowed to practice a profession of an Auditor throughout India.
+This course had the same pattern & standard as the present CA course along with a three-year training period.
+Those who successfully qualified for this diploma and completed the training of three years were allowed to practice a profession of an Auditor throughout India.

 1930 – Registered Accountant